MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/deploy-platform-infrastructure.md

     git push <remote-name>
     ```

 4. Create a PR to the master branch.
-GitHub Actions runs a PR check and pushes the changes to the target Azure environment.
+GitHub Actions run a PR check and push the changes to the target Azure environment.
 You can monitor the status in the actions
 log.
 Once all the checks are successful, you can squash and merge your changes to the master branch.

 Optional step: reinitialize/update the repository on your master branch.
 This will match all definitions with the resource IDs that are required for the assignments in the next section.